![]() |

 Must.

-The must is simply the mixture of juice or wine plus the crushed grapes and grape skins, pips and stems, prior to removal of the ‘solid’ material.
+The must is simply the pre-fermented mixture of juice or wine, maybe still containing some crushed grapes and grape skins, pips and stems, prior to removal of the ‘solid’ material.
+In particular, white wine is often traded in this way.

 Oïdium